legendarycode3/mastering-javaScript-course/README.md

 	✔️ Popular JavaScript Testing Frameworks and Tools : </br>

+	NOTE: The choice of tool depends on the testing type and project requirements </br>

 	✔️ How To Run Test Using Jasmine: <br/>
 	Testing Framework  =  helps us write tests easier <br/>